kenliew728/kickstarter-analysis/README.md

 - Canceled: 37
 * Aside from analyzing total outcomes, the study also break down the category into monthly bucket to observe the trend of successful, failed, and canceled campaign.
 Here is a snapshot of the monthly trend chart breaking down into total successful, failed, and canceled campaign.
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/70525492/92652912-375b0080-f2b3-11ea-952a-5901e397599f.png)
+---
+*Analysis of Outcomes Based on Goals*
-* To add in another layer of analysis, the study also look into the percentage of successful, failed, and cancels campaign in relation to campaign goal range.
-The purpose of this analysis is to understand if the goal amount constribute to higher campaign success rate.
+* To further analyze the trend, the study also look into the percentage of successful, failed, and cancels campaign in relation to campaign goal range.
+The purpose of this analysis is to understand if the range of goal amount constribute to higher campaign success rate.
+The chart below previews the Outcome based on Goals